 Suppose you’re unsure whether a subwoofer or RCA cable is best for your sound system setup.
 In that case, it is best to review each device’s specifications and choose the highest quality cables to suit your audio requirements and budget.

-A subwoofer cable is a good choice, but one RCA cable might be better.
+A subwoofer cable is a good choice, but one cable might be better.

 Can I Use A Regular RCA Cable For A Digital Coaxial Audio Connection?